Vivaldi101/3dVulkan/README.md

 Tested on NVIDIA and AMD vendors.

-TODO: Support for other platforms (linux, macos, ios), proper lighting models, tangent space normals etc.
+TODO: Support for other platforms (linux, macos, ios), proper lighting models etc.